clarisma/geodesk-py/README.md

 GeoDesk is a fast and storage-efficient geospatial database for OpenStreetMap data.
 Also available [for C++](https://github.com/clarisma/libgeodesk) and [for Java](http://www.github.com/clarisma/geodesk).

+*This is a pre-release of the upcoming Version 2.0*

 ## Why GeoDesk?

 - **Small storage footprint** &mdash; GeoDesk's GOL files are only 20% to 50% larger than the original OSM data in PBF format &mdash; that's less than a tenth of the storage consumed by a traditional SQL-based database.